 - Sensitive data on health and sexual life

 - Video surveillance and other electronic means of control

 Specific rules for the processing of personal data within the public sector also apply.

 International transfers of personal data to countries with an adequate level of protection require prior notification to the APD.
 An adequate level of protection is understood as a level of protection equal to the Angolan Data Protection Law.
 APD decides which countries ensure an adequate level of protection by issuing an opinion to this respect.

-Please note however, that the communication of personal data to a recipient, a third party or a subcontracted entity is subject to specific legal conditions and requirements.
+Please note that the communication of personal data to a recipient, a third party or a subcontracted entity is subject to specific legal conditions and requirements.

-However, pursuant to the Electronic Communications and Information Society Services Law, companies offering electronic communications services accessible to the public shall, without undue delay, notify the APD and the Electronic Communications Authority, Instituto Angolano das Comunicações, (INACOM) of any breach of security committed with intent or recklessly that leads to destruction, loss, partial or total modification or non-authorized access to personal data transmitted, stored, retained or by any way processed under the offer of electronic communications services.
+However, pursuant to the Electronic Communications and Information Society Services Law, companies offering electronic communications services accessible to the public shall, without undue delay, notify the APD and the Electronic Communications Authority, Instituto Angolano das Comunicações, (INACOM) of any breach of security committed with intent or that recklessly leads to destruction, loss, partial or total modification or non-authorized access to personal data transmitted, stored, retained or in any way processed under the offer of electronic communications services.

 Companies offering electronic communications services accessible to the public shall also keep an accurate register of data breaches, indicating the concrete facts and consequences of each breach and the measures put in place to repair or prevent the breach.